 Rebellious and recalcitrant servants were the primary reason the ergastula existed and Jesus was drawing on precisely this imagery.

 Another form of urban dwelling that was emerging prior to the time of Christ, was apartment-like buildings called insulae.
-Shops of modest shopkeepers would be found on the first floor with living quarters above.
+Shops of modest shopkeepers were on the first floor with living quarters above.
 With the discovery of improved formulas for making concrete in the first century C.E., more insulae with more floors began to be constructed.
 Residents with a little more wealth would occupy apartments behind the shops on the ground floor.
 The rent was cheaper with each higher floor.
 By the fourth century, Rome listed 46,000 insulae and only 1,700 domus.
-(Osiek and Balch, 21) It simply isn’t clear how prevalent insulae had become by Paul’s time but the transition was well underway.
+(Osiek and Balch, 21) It simply is not clear how prevalent insulae had become by Paul’s time but the transition was well underway.
 Here is floor plan for a generic insula:

-Finally, we need to point out that there were a variety of structures that people lived in outside the major cities.
+Finally, we need to point out that there was a variety of structures that people lived in outside the major cities.
 Most people lived in small one or two room huts made of differing materials depending on the region.
 Those with a little more wealth might have a few more rooms.
 Jesus based his ministry out of Capernaum.
 Setting the scene for a woman with the lost coin in Luke 15 Kenneth Bailey writes:

 As interesting as these other living arrangements may be, the subject of this series is the “household of God” as a metaphor for the church.
-What is essential for our purposes is to understand that insulae, huts and black basalt homes do not constitute a “household” in the Roman sense of the word.
+What is essential for our purposes is to understand that insulae, huts, and black basalt homes do not constitute a “household” in the Roman sense of the word.
 The “household” was the domus or villas owned by the paterfamilias, the head of the household and a Roman citizen.
 The household included the domus and villas owned by his sons.
 The household included all of the people living in these various facilities and all of the material possessions contained therein.
-In larger households there could literally be hundreds of people.
+In larger households, there could literally be hundreds of people.
 They were all “under the hand” of the paterfamilias, worshiping his gods and engaged in the household business.
 This was not the insular non-productive nuclear family of the early 21st century in the West.